Structured Domain Adaptation with Online Relation Regularization for Unsupervised Person Re-ID: Structured Domain Adaptation

 \subsection{Source-domain Encoder Pre-training}

 We pre-train the source-domain person image encoder $\mathcal{F}^s$ for (1) providing ``ground-truth'' inter-sample relations between source-domain images to regularize the proposed structured domain translation, and (2) providing weight initialization for the target-domain person image encoder $\mathcal{F}^t$.
-Once trained, $\mathcal{F}^s$ is frozen to provide stable regularizations for inter-sample relations.

 Given source-domain samples $\sX^s$, the encoder $\mathcal{F}^s$ is trained to transform each sample $x^s \in \sX^s$ into a feature vector $\vf^s=\mathcal{F}^s(x^s)$.
 If the feature vector $\vf^s$ is properly embedded, it could be used to correctly predict its ground-truth identity $y^s$ with a learnable classifier $\mathcal{C}^s: \vf^s \to \{1,\cdots,p^s \}$, where $p^s$ is the number of identities in the source domain.
 A cross-entropy classification loss $\ell_{ce}$ and a triplet loss \cite{hermans2017defense} are adopted jointly for training, { } where $(\cdot)^+=\max(0,\cdot)$ with a margin $m$, and the subscripts $_p, _n$ denote the mini-batch's hardest positive and negative feature indexes for the anchor $\vf^s$.